Hand offering kegal balls

 Kegel Exercises: What They Are, How to Do Them & How Toys Help

-Kegel exercises don't always come up in conversations about sex toys, but they probably should.
-The pelvic floor — the group of muscles these exercises target — plays a direct role in sexual sensation, orgasm intensity, and comfort during penetration.
+Kegel exercises — also called pelvic floor exercises — don't always come up in conversations about sex toys, but they probably should.
+Kegel balls, Ben Wa balls, and kegel exercisers all work with the same muscle group, and that group plays a direct role in sexual sensation, orgasm intensity, and comfort during penetration.
 Understanding how to work with it, rather than ignore it, is genuinely useful for almost everyone.

 What Is the Pelvic Floor?